zensimilia/gta/README.md

 # GTA Radio Online

 A static website for easy listening to GTA radio stations.
+The radio stations are provided for reference only.
 Edit `data.json` to specify the URLs of your stations and its logos (upload to `src/cover` folder).
 You can also get data from your API in format:

 ```json
 [